kometenstaub/linked-data-vocabularies/README.md

 ## Modal

-The Modal shows the heading in bold, under it, if existing, it shows the variant label.
+The Modal shows the heading in bold, under it, if existing, it shows the variant label and the note.

 Next to the heading it shows, if existing, the LC classification.